Feestig/ONORobot/src/opsoro/apps/sociono/Auguste.md

 ### POST request

+Perform a POST request to create a Facebook live stream.

 1.5 Underneath your access token to the left, you'll see a book icon (examine it if you feel like).
 To the right of the book icon, you see the word "GET", change it to "POST" by clicking it.

 1.6 In the query field you'll see something like this "me?fields=id,name", change it to "me/live_videos" or "<your-page-id>/live_videos" and click "Submit"